COSC3020/detecting-isomorphism-nataliesleight/README.md

 The worst case is $\Theta(v^2 * v!)$.

+I chose to use undirected, unweighted graphs represented by adjacency matrices.
+I am using a brute force method to test for isomorphism.

 The function has two sets of nested for loops followed by another for loop that compares the degrees of each graph to each other.
 Each loop runs v times which gives the total time of all five loops (two are nested) of $2v^2 + v$.
 The two sorting methods that are called on I believe will add $2nlogn$ time.

 Next an array of indices is created with takes v time.
 Then a function that generates all the permutations of that array is called which takes v! time, which must be multiplied by another v as it adds each permutation to an array.
 Thus the total time of this section is $v*v!$.